Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-suffocating-skybread/chapter-2.md

 They shall never treat him like that again.

 "Give me a day.
 I know the science, the material.
 I will find a way to _create guayn_ ourselves.
-Th enemy has magic and demigods---then we must have science!"
+The enemy has magic and demigods---then we must have science!"

 "As I said: you are useless.
 Tonight we flee this place.
 I'm sending you back to university."